alejandrochang/StudyGuideNotes/redux.md

 ### What is middleware?
 A middleware is a plan JS function that is going to be called with every single action that you dispatch.
 Middleware has the ability to stop or modify an action.

+### What is memoization(_lodash) and what does it help with?
+Memoization allows us to only make on request to fetch data.
+Example: If we have to fetch data for users multiple times due to say comments (for each comment), with memoization we would only have to make the request once.
+Anytime we call it again in the future the function will not run again.
+This is only based on unique argument that are passed onto the function.

+Helps stop the overfetching issue!!